mattacular/rax/README.md

 	- Post (provides a highly configurable post content-type, Rax.posts.addType('article', fields) or Rax.posts.addType('blog', fields))
 	- Comment (allows user commenting to be enabled on existing content types)
 	- Section (define sections to organize content-types, can be broad or very explicitly define - eg. a section could be all blog posts, or all blog posts of a certain type, or all blogs posts by a certain author)
+	- Categories (tag posts by category to help search and generate list pages)
-	- Gallery (similar to sections, except requires that the content-type to be image)
+	- Gallery (similar to sections, except requires the content-type to be image)
 	- User
 	- Cron
 	- Sitemap